Whole Health Foundational Clinical Series

 - Use Whole Health skills to explore a patient’s Meaning, Aspirations, or Purpose (MAP) as it relates to shared healthcare goals.

-- Develop an implementation plan to advance Whole Health in their practice.
+- Integrate Whole Health tools into their practice.

 It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) to identify, mitigate and disclose all relevant financial relationships with ineligible companies* held by the speakers/presenters, authors, planners, and other persons who may influence content of this accredited continuing education (CE).
 In addition, speakers/presenters and authors must disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).
 Detailed disclosures will be available prior to the start of the activity.